cloudquery/cloudquery/website/pages/docs/advanced-topics/monitoring.md

 ![jaeger](/images/docs/jaeger.png)

-In production, it is usually common to use an Open-Telemtery [collector](https://opentelemetry.io/docs/concepts/components/#collector) that runs locally or as a gateway that then batches the traces and forwards it to the final backend.
+In production, it is common to use an Open-Telemetry [collector](https://opentelemetry.io/docs/concepts/components/#collector) that runs locally or as a gateway to batch the traces and forward it to the final backend.
 This helps with performance, fault-tolerance and decoupling of the backend in case the tracing backend changes.

 ### OpenTelemetry and Datadog